sanotto/atk-howto/bypass_login_and_set_guest_privileges.md

          ...
 ```
+This way, if you change your mind about bypassing login, you can change **config/atk.php** to disable authentication none and your login
+box will show only the login button again.

 7. Add a menu entry that allows "Members" to log in.
 Edit you **src/modules/security/Modules.php** add the following lines to your boot method